qimiko/silene/README.md

 ### Running

 This is currently a command line program.
-Only one argument is taken, that being the path to the .so file you want to run.
+Only one argument is required, that being the path to the .so file you want to run.

 `./silene test/minimal-library/build/libtest-library.so`

-> [!NOTE]
+You can enable verbose logging with the `--verbose` flag.
-> This will probably spam your console/explode.
-Redirecting the log output is very recommended.
+If you like to use GDB, you can also enable debugging with the `--debug` flag.

 ## License